 Solid preparation is the mark of a strong candidate.

-If they don’t know the company or the product they’d be working on, it’s going to look bad.
+If they don’t know the product they’d be working on, it’s going to look bad.

 In case they’re not aware of the project they’re being interviewed for, they should at least do some research about their potential employer.

 This is where things get a little exciting (or intimidating – depending on where you stand and who you are in this situation).

 With the help of the following questions, the interviewer can gauge the technical skills and the relevant life experience of the candidate:

 6. What technical skills do you have that set you apart?